tomsanbear/candle-einops/README.md

 # candle-einops

-This library is a fork from the original library that was implemented and based ont he TCH library.
-It
+This library is a fork of [einops](https://github.com/VasanthakumarV/einops) intended to bring support for einops to [Candle](https://github.com/huggingface/candle)

-Difference from the python version,
+Difference from the python version:

 - All code generated at compile time, avoiding the need for caching
 - One common api for rearrange, reduce and repeat operations